m1nce/Gold-Lead-Analysis/README.md

 ## Introduction

-In this project, we
+In League of Legends, the objective of the game is to destroy the other team's nexus.
+Although it seems simple on paper, teams must gain advantages in the game in order to overpower their opponents.
+The most important essence in the game is gold as it is both quantifiable and create a near immediate impact on the game through buying items that will allow a player's character to become stronger.
+Although it is widely recognized that gold is important, we wanted to measure the extent of when gold will begin to create an impact on the game, namely through a quantifiable variable: winrate.
+To answer this question, we used data from competitive matches that took place in 2022.
+Although there are many metrics that can measure gold, we identified `'golddiffat10'` as the most interesting column.
+Since League of Legends games usually take at least 25 minutes on average, we wanted to see if the gold differential at 10 minutes between both teams and players had a significant impact on winrate.
+As 10 minutes is barely just the start of the game, we determined that other League players would likely have the same thoughts as gold differential usually impacts the most during the 14-15 minute marks.
+In addition, we decided to test missingness on the `'baron'` column since data may just not be collected by the league or the data may be collected in a way that when no Baron Nashors are taken, the data may be missing.

 ---

 ## Cleaning and EDA

-We decided to use 'gameid', `'league'`, `'side'`, `'position'`, `'result'`, `'golddiffat10', `'golddiffat15'`, `'earnedgold'`, and `'barons'` as our columns.
+We decided to use 'gameid', `'league'`, `'side'`, `'position'`, `'result'`, `'golddiffat10'`, `'golddiffat15'`, `'earnedgold'`, and `'barons'` as our columns.
-`'gameid'`: unique ID of the game
+-`'gameid'`: unique ID of the game
-`'league'`: leagues in which games take place `'side'`: contains red or blue team, each taking different parts of the map.
+-`'league'`: leagues in which games take place -`'side'`: contains red or blue team, each taking different parts of the map.
-`'position'`: predefined role of the player in the game; separated into five roles. (top, jungle, mid, bottom, support) `'golddiffat10'`: differential of gold earned between teams during 10 minutes of the game. contains data on each roles' and teams' differential respectively.
+-`'position'`: predefined role of the player in the game; separated into five roles. (top, jungle, mid, bottom, support) -`'golddiffat10'`: differential of gold earned between teams during 10 minutes of the game. contains data on each roles' and teams' differential respectively.
-`'golddiffat15'`: similar to `'golddiffat10'`, but at 15 minutes of the game.
+-`'golddiffat15'`: similar to `'golddiffat10'`, but at 15 minutes of the game.
-`'earnedgold'`: earned gold throughout the course of the game.
+-`'earnedgold'`: earned gold throughout the course of the game.
-`'barons'`: number of baron nashors slayed throughout the course of the game.
+-`'barons'`: number of baron nashors slayed throughout the course of the game.

 Then, we created four new columns - `'positive'`,`'major_league'`, `'is_missing_10'`, and 'baron_missing' - all filled with boolean values.
-`'positive'`: if `'golddiffat10'` is positive (x>0)
+-`'positive'`: if `'golddiffat10'` is positive (x>0)
-`'major_league'`: if the game took place in a major league (LCK, LPL, LEC, LCS, PCS, VCS, LJL, CBLOL, LLA) `'is_missing_10'`: if `'golddiffat10'` is missing `'baron_missing'`: if `'barons'` is missing
+-`'major_league'`: if the game took place in a major league (LCK, LPL, LEC, LCS, PCS, VCS, LJL, CBLOL, LLA) -`'is_missing_10'`: if `'golddiffat10'` is missing -`'baron_missing'`: if `'barons'` is missing

 After getting only the needed columns and creating new columns to help with our analysis, we removed rows in the data in which games did not have a result, meaning that the data showed that both teams had lost.